 If you’re here, chances are we share the same deep-rooted passion: a love for birds.

 But honestly?
-Some of my favorite moments happen right in my own backyard, camera in hand, watching the flurry of feathers around the bird feeders from a garden chair.
+Some of my favourite moments occur right in my own backyard, camera in hand, watching the flurry of feathers around the bird feeders from a garden chair.

 No matter the setting, photography is always the common thread.
 I see the world in frames and compositions.
 Whether I’m capturing an elusive bird of prey or a tiny Wren or Tit framed by perfect morning light, the joy is the same.
 It's not always about finding the rarest bird – it’s about capturing beauty in the moment.